 A bursa is a small sac of lubricating fluid that helps muscles and tendons move over bones without friction.
 Bursae can be found in the shoulders, hips, knees and other areas of the body.
 At times, a bursa can become inflamed, resulting in a condition called bursitis, which can result in pain during movement.
 The pain may become more severe overtime and be present during rest.

 One of our physicians will perform the bursa injection under ultrasound guidance.
 First, a local anesthetic will be applied to numb the skin at the injection site.
 A combination of steroid and anesthetic (numbing) medication will be injected into the bursa through a needle.
 The procedure only takes a few minutes and you can go home shortly after.

 We recommend that you take it easy for the remainder of the day.
 You may resume your normal diet and medications, but should avoid strenuous activities for 24 hours.
-You may experience tenderness or aggravated symptoms for several days after the injection.
-You may use ice packs to help with this pain.
+You may experience tenderness or aggravated symptoms for several days after the injection and may use ice packs to help with this pain.
 Patients usually feel relief after a few days; however, it may take 10-14 days to take effect.

 You should follow-up with your provider 2 weeks after the injection, so that we may assess its effectiveness and determine the next step in your care.